1982 invasion of the Falkland Islands: Attack on Moody Brook barracks

 The main party of Argentine Marines assumed that the Moody Brook Barracks contained sleeping Royal Marines.
 The barracks were quiet, although a light was on in the office of the Royal Marine commander.
 No sentries were observed, and it was a quiet night.
 Sánchez-Sabarots could hear nothing suggesting any action at Government House nor from the distant landing beaches.
 Nevertheless, he ordered the assault to begin.
 Sánchez-Sabarots's account continued:

 It was still completely dark.
 We were going to use tear-gas to force the British out of the buildings and capture them.
 Our orders were not to cause casualties if possible.
 That was the most difficult mission of my career.
 All our training as commandos was to fight aggressively and inflict maximum casualties on the enemy.
 We surrounded the barracks with machine-gun teams, leaving only one escape route along the peninsula north of Stanley Harbour.
 Anyone who did get away would not be able to reach the town and reinforce the British there.
 Then we threw the gas grenades into each building.
 There was no reaction; the barracks were empty.

 The noise of the grenades alerted Major Norman to the presence of Argentines on the island, so he drove back to Government House.
 Realising that the attack was coming from Moody Brook, he ordered all troop sections to converge on Government House to enable the defence to be centralised.
 Around this time, most of the Falkland Islands Defence Force received similar orders and fell back to Drill Hall.
 Sergeant Gerald Cheek from the FIDF recalled: "We were requested to phone in to HQ whenever possible, and when I made the routine call at 06.00 hours Phil Summers informed me that the Governor had said FIDF members were not to engage with the enemy under any circumstances, and they were to surrender when ordered to do so without offering any resistance."

 Although there were no Royal Marine witnesses to the assault, British descriptions of the state of Moody Brook barracks afterwards contradict the Argentine version of events.
 After the Royal Marines were allowed to return to barracks to collect personal items.
 Norman describes walls of the barracks as riddled with machine gun fire and bearing the marks of white phosphorus grenades—"a classic houseclearing operation".
-The Argentines maintain that the barracks were destroyed in an air attack by Harriers from No. 1 Squadron RAF on 12 June 1982—involving Flight Lieutenant Mark Hare and Wing Commander Peter Squire—that killed three conscripts and wounded their commander.
+The Argentines maintain that the barracks were destroyed in an air attack by Harriers from No. 1 Squadron RAF on 12 June 1982—involving Flight Lieutenant Mark Hare and Wing Commander Peter Squire—that killed three conscripts and wounded their commander Major José Rodolfo Banetta from the 10th Mechanized Infantry Brigade Headquarters Company.